samueljohn/Homebrew-formula-syntax/README.md

 Homebrew-formula-syntax
 =======================

-Sublime Text 2 Syntax for Homebrew formulae (supporting the embedded diff)
+Sublime Text 2 and 3 Syntax for Homebrew formulae (supporting the embedded diff)

 Homebrew (http://brew.sh) formulae support inlined diffs after an __END__ keyword.
 Now, this Syntax desccription you see here, named